Woolston House – Loddiswell, Nr. Kingsbridge, Devon.

 The water level actually helped us to determine a datum point and was marked around the perimeter of the pond by spraying a blue paint line on the clay bank.

 From this blue line, we could roughly work out what was going to be the finished height of the new stone walls that were going to be built around the pond and help get the base prepared fairly level to begin with.
 Once the levels had been established the shape of the pond was then agreed, and the base and sides were squared up with the help of a small mini digger for us to have a good area to work from.

 Once the perimeter had been prepared, we laid down scaffold planks on the ground to give us something solid to stand on, the ground here was still very wet in places.

 So, with wellies on, the next task was to set up wooden profiles, these would enable us to set out the new stone retaining walls around the pond.
-The plastic pipe you see is a conduit which was to be built through the wall to enable a power source to feed a fountain at a later date if required.
+The new wall more or less followed the line of the original wall, and the plastic pipe you see is a conduit which was to be built through the wall to enable a power source to feed a fountain at a later date if required.

 The profiles we set up were spaced approximately three to four feet apart depending on the radius of the pond.
 The tighter the radius, the closer together they went.
 They were also ‘battered’ back towards the bank that was going to be retained by the stonework.
 Following a string line attached to the profiles we were able to start setting out the new stonework.

 The stone we used was small ‘hedging stone’ from Yennadon quarry in Dousland, situated on the edge of Dartmoor National Park.
 This stone is a natural rustic slate, and by the end of the job we were going to get through forty tons or more.